Booked: 9 Ways to Find Podcast Guests

 Once you are done talking with current guests, ask them if they have any recommendations for other guests.
 Who do they like, and who has a great story to share?

-Sometimes, it can be hard to come up with a name on the top of your head, but you can also mention that they could message later if somebody comes to mind.
+Sometimes, it can be hard to think of a name off the top of your head, but you can also mention that they could message you later if somebody comes to mind.

 I did see a LinkedIn job opening for a podcast guest.
 I’m not sure that people looking for jobs are interested in being podcast guests, but maybe they are.
 If nothing else, it’s a unique way to attempt to find guests.